TaiHoag/news-scrapper/README.md

 # News Scrapper
+This repository is still in progress of developing and refining

 ## Description
 This is a News Scrapper to scrap data and text from online newspapers, news sites or any specific websites written in JS and HTML.